opensourcedoc/bootstrap-4-boilerplate/README.md

 Upload the content in *public* directory to a remote web server to publish this project.

+## See Also

+This boilerplate project is largely inspired by [tonik/html-frontend-boilerplate](https://github.com/tonik/html-frontend-boilerplate).

+Why re-inventing the wheel?
+That project didn't migrate to Gulp 4 yet as this repo was built.
+In addition, the project used [Rollup](https://rollupjs.org/guide/en/) as its bundler, which doesn't support multiple JavaScript files when combined with Gulp.
+Hence, I updated to Gulp 4, dropping Rollup to support multiple scripts in this repo.

 ## Copyright

 Copyright 2019 Michael Chen under [MIT license](http://opensource.org/licenses/MIT).